 QField maps (phone based GIS application) have been used for the project to help with decision making along the way and to capture field data such as the extent of weed ingress, high value species such as Tītoki on the property, access tracks and have access to landcover information and contours.
 QField is an open source GIS phone application that is a great option for projects with small budgets to enable effective in the field data capture.
 Get in touch if you want to find out how we can provide geospatial services for your project.

 Embedded Ecology was engaged by the local community to help with a stream restoration project in North Nelson.
 Hillwood Stream has a catchment area of approximately 220 ha and includes significant ecological value with large Pūkatea, Kāhikatea, Tāwa, Mātai, Tītoki, Rīmu and Nīkau palm upstream.
 Within the stream, Kōura, Tuna and Kōaro are all present and are frequently spotted.
-This project involved coming up with a methodology to manage a well establushed weed burden comprising of Old man's beard, Convoluvuls, Blackberry and Gorse.
-Focus was given to Old man's beard and Convolvuls as key species to minimise.
+This project involved coming up with a methodology to manage a well established weed burden comprising of Old man's beard, Convolvulus, Blackberry and Gorse.
+Focus was given to Old man's beard and Convolvulus as key species to minimise.
 On the Sunday the 29th of July 2025, a community planting was arranged for the community to undertake the planting in the cleared areas.

 This project received funding from Nelson City Council to prepare the site for planting, plants, canes and plant guards.
 We can help you find funding to get your project off the ground - get in touch to discuss.